 Disclosure of senior officer remuneration is made in note 13 of the Statement of Accounts of the Administering Authority (Norfolk County Council).
-This disclosure includes the Executive Director of Finance and Commercial Services who has
+This disclosure includes the Executive Director of Finance and Commercial Services who has responsibility under S151 of the Local Government Act 1972 for the proper financial administration of the Fund and holds the role of Fund Administrator.

 The Administering Authority (Norfolk County Council) disclosure of senior officer remuneration includes the Executive Director of Finance and Commercial Services who has responsibility under S151 of the Local Government Act 1972, for the proper financial administration of the Fund and holds the role of Fund Administrator.
-For 2019-20 the remuneration amount incurred by the Fund was £9,000 (£9,000 2019-20).
+For 2021-22 the remuneration amount incurred by the Fund was £9,000 (£9,000 2020-21).